-The Appeals Tribunal hears appeals in the field of higher education (universities and universities of professional education).
-The Tribunal consists of nine judges and is supported by three clerks.
+The Appeals Tribunal - in Dutch: CBHO - hears appeals in the field of higher education (universities and universities of professional education).
+The Tribunal consists of twelve judges and is supported by three clerks.

 What does the Appeals Tribunal do?